sphinx-doc/sphinx/Doc-3k/tutorial/stdlib2.rst

 While those tools are powerful, minor design errors can result in problems that are difficult to reproduce.
-So, the preferred approach to task coordination is to concentrate all access to a resource in a single thread and then use the :mod:`Queue` (XXX reference: ../lib/module-Queue.html) module to feed that thread with requests from other threads.
+So, the preferred approach to task coordination is to concentrate all access to a resource in a single thread and then use the :mod:`Queue` module to feed that thread with requests from other threads.
 Applications using :class:`Queue` objects for inter-thread communication and coordination are easier to design, more readable, and more reliable.

 .. _tut-logging: